JoeTwizzle/GLGraphicsNext/README.md

 This should include all dedicated GPUs and most integrated GPUs, with the notable exception of MacOS, as there OpenGL is considered 'deprecated' in favour of Metal.

-It may still be possible to use this library and other modern OpenGL libraries on MacOS, by using the [Zink](https://docs.mesa3d.org/drivers/zink.html) implenmentation of OpenGL through [MoltenVK](https://github.com/KhronosGroup/MoltenVK) on MacOS.
+It may still be possible to use this library and other modern OpenGL libraries on MacOS, by using the [Zink](https://docs.mesa3d.org/drivers/zink.html) implementation of OpenGL through [MoltenVK](https://github.com/KhronosGroup/MoltenVK) on MacOS.

 # Implemented Features
 * [x] FrameBuffers